Essential Preparation Tips for Website Translation Services

 Time to think about the workflow and translation process:

-To achieve significant results, you must work with professional translators and linguist editors, localization engineers, and project managers with years of experience in website localization.
+To achieve significant results, you must work with professional translators and linguistic editors, localization engineers, and project managers with years of experience in website localization.
 People like the team at JR Language’s website localization group, who have experience selecting the best workflow for content extraction, managing the technical settings and elements, International SEO, researching keywords and competitors in new markets, and possess a deep linguistic understanding of the target culture.

-- Localize your website appearance and metrics.
+2. Localize your website appearance and metrics.
 The images, currency, and overall message must be appropriately adapted for the new audience.
 Additionally, different cultures expect different features from a website, based on what is customary in their culture.
 Try to maintain the overall look and feel of your original site, if possible, by retaining the same colors and style that your company has established as its brand.

 Translation and localization are the core processes that impact the success of your new multilingual site.
-If you have any ideas or concerns about the translation process during website localization planning, please leave a comment, email us at info@jrlanguage.com, or call to speak with one of our experienced project managers, who specialize in website translation.
+If you have any questions or concerns about the translation process during website localization planning, please leave a comment, email us at info@jrlanguage.com, or call to speak with one of our experienced project managers, who specialize in website translation.

 Planning the Technical Aspects of the Website Translation

-- How will you navigate from one language to another?
+3. How will you navigate from one language to another?

-- Will you use a written text link for the language choices, or would you prefer to use images of national flags?
+4. Will you use a written text link for the language choices, or would you prefer to use images of national flags?

 Examples: “en”=English and “es”= Spanish (Español)

-https://jrlanguage.com/contenido-de- traduccion.html - Selecting the format of the working files and how to exchange content with the translation agency.
+1. Selecting the format of the working files and how to exchange content with the translation agency.

-- Revise your existing Content Management System (CMS).
+4. Revise your existing Content Management System (CMS).
 Look for answers to the question of structure and best practices to incorporate the translated content.

 To market globally, you must pause and ask yourself several key questions to ensure success in planning and executing a website localization project.
 Fortunately, there are translation agencies, such as JR Language, with the experience and expertise to guide you in partnership and facilitate this complex process for you and your organization.

-JR Language team of localization engineers has worked in multiple website translation projects.
-They have years of expertise under their belt to guide and advise on the best approach for your website translation projects, based on your website platform, languages, and requirements.
-All of our translated content is edited and proofread independently after translation to ensure that your localized content appears original and attractive towards all your target markets when displayed on your site.
+The JR Language’s localization engineering team has worked on multiple website translation projects of diverse levels of complexity.
+They have years of experience to guide and advise on the best approach for your website translation projects, based on your website platform, languages, and requirements.

 Quoting a Website Translation Project